pworth1971/layer-cake/README.md

   'misc.forsale', 'rec.autos', 'rec.motorcycles', 'rec.sport.baseball', 'rec.sport.hockey', 'sci.crypt', 'sci.electronics', 'sci.med', \
   'sci.space', 'soc.religion.christian', 'talk.politics.guns', 'talk.politics.mideast', 'talk.politics.misc', 'talk.religion.misc']

+•	Characteristics:
+o	Popular benchmark dataset.
+o	Moderate size, well-balanced classes.

-## Pre-Trained Word Embeddings
+## Pre-Trained Language Models

-We use four variants of pre-trained word embeddings to drive and test the various models, and upon which we add - and test - additional embeddings
-(like word-class embeddings or Poincaire embeddings).
+We use both static word embeddings as part of our testing (GloVe, Word2Vec and fastText) as well as dynamic embeddings, i.e. transformers (BERT, RoBERTa, DistilBERT, XLNet and
+GPT2).
 The code depends upon word embeddings, pre-trained, being accessible.
 They are kept in the ./vector_cache directory that sits right off the main dircetory.
 The following pre-trained embeddings are tested, and can be downloaded from the following URLs (as of June 2024)

 ### GloVe (Global Vectors for Word Representation)

-Model: glove.42B.300d.txt
+Model in use: GloVe 840B 300d

+Architecture: GloVe is an unsupervised learning algorithm for obtaining vector representations for words by aggregating global word-word co-occurrence statistics from a corpus.
+Training Data: The model is trained on 840 billion tokens from a dataset aggregated from web data (Common Crawl).
+Salient Features: Each word is represented by a 300-dimensional vector.
+The model captures both semantic and syntactic information of words.
+Reference: Pennington, Jeffrey, et al. "Glove: Global vectors for word representation."
+Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP).
+2014.

 Dimension: 300

-Architecture: GloVe is an unsupervised learning algorithm that generates word embeddings by aggregating global word-word co-occurrence statistics from a corpus.
-It learns representations by factoring the co-occurrence matrix of words in a corpus.
-Unlike Word2Vec, GloVe uses a matrix factorization approach rather than a neural network.

-Training Data: The referenced GloVe model (glove.42B.300d.txt) was trained on a massive corpus containing 42 billion tokens from Common Crawl.
-Another popular GloVe model is trained on Wikipedia and Gigaword.

 Training Objective: GloVe optimizes the embeddings such that word vectors are learned in a way that their dot products approximate word co-occurrence probabilities.

 Pretrained embeddings described, and available for download here: https://nlp.stanford.edu/projects/glove/.

 We use, consistent with (Moreo et al 2019), the glove.840B.300d variant, which is trained with Common Crawl inpiut - 840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB.

 ### Word2Vec

-Model: GoogleNews-vectors-negative300.bin

-Dimension: 300
+Model in use: GoogleNews-vectors-negative300

-Architecture: Word2Vec uses a shallow neural network to create word embeddings.
+Architecture: Word2Vec is a group of related models used to produce word embeddings.
+These models are shallow, two-layer neural networks that are trained to reconstruct linguistic contexts of words.
+Word2Vec uses a shallow neural network to create word embeddings.
 It has two major approaches:

 - Skip-gram: Predicts context words given a target word.
 - CBOW (Continuous Bag of Words): Predicts the target word based on surrounding context words.
 Word2Vec treats words as independent units and doesn't consider subword information (which FastText later improved upon).

 Training Data: The GoogleNews-vectors-negative300.bin model was trained on part of the Google News dataset, consisting of 100 billion words.
 It provides 300-dimensional embeddings for 3 million words and phrases.

 Training Objective: The training objective is to predict words in context (either target-to-context or context-to-target), effectively learning dense word embeddings based on co-occurrence patterns.

+We use GoogleNews-vectors-negative300 (GoogleNews-vectors-negative300.bin) trained on Google News, dimension == 300, but other models are also available from gensim:

+Salient Features: The model uses 300-dimensional vectors and is case-sensitive.

+Reference: Mikolov, Tomas, et al. "Efficient Estimation of Word Representations in Vector Space."
+ICLR Workshop Papers.
+2013.

 We use GoogleNews-vectors-negative300 (GoogleNews-vectors-negative300.bin) trained on Google News, dimension == 300, but other models are also available from gensim: